Re·silent · 2024

 The Work [2]

-The social animations were drawn frame by frame, at 12 frames a second — a rate that gave old hand-drawn work its unique pacing.
-Each one captures a quiet moment of vulnerability, the kind of scene that's hard to talk about but easy to recognise.
-They are slow to make in a space where everything moves fast, and that's the point.
-The campaigns blend honesty and light humour to start conversations about mental health without lecturing.
+The social animation was drawn frame by frame.
+At 12 frames a second.
+A rate that gave the old hand-drawn work its unique pacing.
+Capturing a quiet moment of vulnerability, the kind of scene that's hard to talk about but easy to recognise.
+They are slow to make in a space where everything moves fast.

 The Landing

-Re·silent lives in my portfolio as a north star.
-It's the clearest expression of what my natural style looks like when nothing is pulling it in another direction.
-The project led directly to illustration commissions that let me develop that hand-drawn style further.
-More importantly, it set a benchmark.
-Many of the clients I've had the pleasure of working with since feel like they could have come from this concept, even when the visual approach we built for them is completely different.
-The thinking is the through line.
+Re·silent led directly to illustration commissions that let me develop the hand-drawn style further.
+Many of the clients I've worked with since feel like they could have come from this concept, even when the visual approach we built for them is completely different.

 Lets craft together